 A shot of blonde espresso will be stronger than the original espresso.
 The blonde espresso has more caffeine per serving as compared to the original espresso, which makes you experience a stronger hit of caffeine when you drink the blonde espresso.

 To conclude, the blonde roast is stronger in some categories while weaker in others.
-When we talk about acidity and caffeine levels, the blonde roast triumphs darker roasts.
+When I talk about acidity and caffeine levels, the blonde roast triumphs darker roasts.
 The short roasting duration of the blonde roast allows it to retain its acidity and caffeine content.
 However, it also results in a milder flavor.

 Longer roasting periods allow the flavors to evolve and intensify, bringing out the richness of the dark roast coffee.